Banner2.png

 Contract or other legal act

-EDPB: The presence (or absence) of a written arrangement, however, is not decisive for the existence of a controller processor relationship.
-Where there is reason to believe that the contract does not correspond with reality in terms of actual control, on the basis of a factual analysis of the circumstances surrounding the relationship between the parties and the processing of personal data being carried out, the agreement may be set aside.
-Conversely, a controller-processor relationship might still be held to exist in absence of a written processing agreement.
-This would, however, imply a violation of Article 28(3) GDPR.[19]
+However, the presence (or absence) of a written arrangement is not decisive in establishing the existence of a controller-processor relationship.
+The obligation to have a contract or other legal act in place is a consequence of the existence of a controller-processor relationship, and not the cause of such.
+Therefore, the contract should reflect the factual circumstances.
+This means that where an processing agreement does not correspond with reality in terms of actual control, the agreement should be set aside.
+Conversely, a controller-processor relationship might still exist, even in absence of a written processing agreement or other legal act.
+This would, however, imply a violation of Article 28(3) GDPR.[34]

 Finally, the fact that the service provider prepares the contract and its detailed terms of business, rather than the controller, does not pose a problem in itself.
 It is not sufficient grounds to consider the service provider as a controller.